Serves: 10 servings

-Since nothing ever sticks in my crock-pot, I don’t spray it before cooking.
-If food sticks in yours, by all means, spray.
+Since nothing ever sticks to my crock-pot, I don’t spray it before cooking.
+If food sticks to yours, by all means, spray.

-Your pasta needs “breathing” room when cooking, so be sure it is somewhat separated when added to the crock-pot.
-It is also important to completely cover the pasta with sauce.
-Crock-pot sizes vary.
-If you’re using a larger crock-pot, you may need to add more sauce or some water to make sure your pasta is completely covered.
+It is important to completely cover the pasta with sauce.
+You may need to add more sauce or some water to make sure your pasta is completely covered.
 As the crock-pot warms, the sauce will get bubbly hot and cook the pasta.
 Four hours should be plenty of time.

 Be sure to use light Alfredo sauce.
 Otherwise, the dish will be too rich.